 Dr. Firouzian can detect oral cancer during routine check-ups.
 The American Cancer Society recommends getting a dental exam every 6 to 12 months.
 Dental x-rays are the only way your dentist can see if tumors are present in your jaw and beneath the gum surface.

 Teeth may crack when subjected to the stress of chewing hard food or ice, or by biting on an unexpected hard object.
 Teeth with or without restorations may exhibit this problem, but teeth restored with typical silver-alloy restorations are most susceptible.
 A sign of a cracked tooth is pain while chewing, pain upon cold air application.
 If it is a “simple” crack, it can be treated by placement of a simple crown on the tooth.
 When the tooth is prepared for the crown, and a temporary restoration is placed, the pain usually leaves immediately.
 Occasionally, however, a crack is pronounced or severe enough to access the pulp, or nerve, of the tooth.
-The tooth may require root canal therapy before a crown is placed.
+Then the tooth might need to be removed.